Ne0bliviscaris/RentML/README.md

 ## Usage <a name = "usage"></a>

 Upon launching Streamlit app using ```main.py```, file upload widget can be seen. \
 Below there is Altair chart showing car mileages.
-You can adjust view of each car using checkboxes above.
-Click/touch a dot on the chart and pop-up with time and exact mileage will open.
+You can adjust view of each car using checkboxes above. \
+Hover the chart to see exact time and mileage in each dot.

 Upon importing file using the widget, imported image will be shown and processing will start.
 Upon completion, mileage will be shown along with entire record containing information about the image.
 Data from processed images lands in ```mileage.json``` file.